The best TV antennas of 2024: Tested and rated

 Speaking of reception, the Gateway Plus is designed to be multi-directional, meaning it can be placed forwards or backwards and should be able to still receive a signal.
 That said, the front of the antenna has the LED signal indicator lights, so you’ll probably want those facing inside so you can see them.

-For us, the Mohu Gateway Plus was incredibly solid.
+For us, the Mohu Gateway Plus was a solid indoor antenna.
 It picked up 41 channels with an astounding 34 of them playing flawlessly.
 Yes, there was still the occasional stutter — especially in the morning when there was inclement weather — but on a sunny day the Mohu Gateway Plus managed to surpass our top TV antenna, the Mohu Leaf Supreme Pro.
+Ultimately, choosing between the two comes down to what you're looking to spend.

 Read our full Mohu Gateway Plus review.